rajatk2001/Vector-Space-Visualizer-AI-Agent/README.md

 - Check independence
 - Play with linear combinations

-The main objective of my project is visualize vector s[ace of more than three Dimension.
+The main objective of my project is visualize vector space of more than three Dimension.
 ###  Interactive Agent
 A simple conversational math assistant built with **LangChain**.
 Instead of writing out NumPy code, you can just ask questions like:
+“What’s the determinant of [[1,2],[3,4]]?” or
+“Cross product of [1,0,0] and [0,1,0]”